-Albeit its name, Norway Rat does not originate from Norway.
+Despite the brown rat being called a Norway rat in some parts of the world, it does not originate from Norway.
 It was introduced in the Nordic country after the name Rattus Norvegicus was already popularised.
-Scientists speculate Norway rats originate somewhere in China or Eastern Mongolia.
-During the Middle Ages, they spread to other parts of the world.
+Scientists speculate the Norway rat originates from China or Eastern Mongolia.
+During the Middle Ages, they spread to the other parts of the world.

-The Norway rat is cosmopolitan and lives on every continent.
-Antarctica was declared rat-free in 2012, when the population of Norway rats on Rat island was eradicated.
+The brown rat is cosmopolitan and lives on every continent.
+Antarctica was declared rat-free in 2012, when the population of brown rats on Rat island was eradicated.
 They were introduced to the island after a Japanese ship wrecked nearby.
-There are several other rat-free zones in the World—namely Iceland and Alberta, Canada.
+There are several other rat-free zones in the World, namely Iceland and Alberta, Canada.

 As an omnivore, the Norway rat has a rich diet.
 It consists of, but is not limited to, cereals, seeds, grains, nuts, meat, pet food, eggs, dairy products, and even chocolate.
 There are just a few foods they avoid—raw beets, raw celery, and peaches.
 Rats get their food from both outdoors and indoors locations.